Top music festivals

 Set against a backdrop of outstanding nature

 There are also a number of alternative festivals that take place across Reykjavik, including a Blues or Jazz Festival.
-On the backdrop of this is some of the world’s most sought after scenery.
-After a few days of partying, many of Iceland’s natural wonders are just a short drive from Reykjavik.
+The backdrop of this is some of the world’s most sought-after scenery.
+Many of Iceland’s natural wonders are just a short drive from Reykjavik.
 Festival-goers will find themselves within easy reach of the Golden Circle, Blue Lagoon, national parks and the stunning waterfalls of Gullfoss.

 When the festivals are in full swing, secure a room at Radisson Blu 1919 Hotel, Reykjavik located in the heart of the downtown area, ideal for access to all the city’s music venues.